Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Introduction

-Here we calculate the restricted free energy $F(m)$ for the square-lattice $J_1$-$J_2$ Ising model in the framework of RLFA, exactly for a square sample size $L = 6$ and using the MC method for $L = 10$.
+Here, for the square-lattice $J_1$-$J_2$ Ising model, we calculate the Landau free energy in the RLFA framework and the restricted free energy exactly for a square sample of size $L = 6$ and using the MC method for $L = 10$ and $L = 14$.
 We pay special attention to the metastable states, which appear in this model and were studied earlier in~\cite{abalmasov2023}, and explore how they are reflected in the free energy.
 The features of the geometric slab-droplet phase transition in the free energy calculated by both methods are also briefly discussed.